-- Zurich recently decided to review all relevant services to establish if immigration status is identified and, if so, whether such information is needed. - Athens has a food distribution service which is open to all those in need without questions asked about immigration status. - Amsterdam police initiated the policy (now nationwide) of enabling victims of and witnesses to crime to make reports without reference to their immigration status (see Section 4.3). - Italian municipalities, including Turin, Florence and Genoa, instructed municipal kindergartens not to require any documentation relating to a regular residence at enrolment (see Section 4.5).
+- Zurich decided to review all relevant services to establish if immigration status is identified and, if so, whether such information is needed.
+The review will be repeated regularly to identify possible improvements in accessibility. - Athens has a food distribution service which is open to all those in need without questions asked about immigration status. - Amsterdam police initiated the policy (now nationwide) of enabling victims of and witnesses to crime to make reports without reference to their immigration status (see Section 4.3). - Italian municipalities, including Turin, Florence and Genoa, instructed municipal kindergartens not to require any documentation relating to a regular residence at enrolment (see Section 4.5).